niftools/blender_niftools_addon/docs/development/setup.rst

 Install PyFFI
 -------------

-The blender nif scripts require pyffi.
+The blender nif plugin require pyffi.
 You will need to get a version of pyffi that works with blender::

    cd workspace